HongLabTHU/Neural-Mechanisms-of-Individual-Differences-in-Braille-Reading-Proficiency/README.md

 Code for the manuscript entitled 'Two tales of one neural link predict blind individual’s Braille reading proficiency'.

 ## 1. System requirements
-The programs are based in Matlab R2018a, FreeSurfer v6.0.0, and R v3.6.1, using the freesurfer (Matlab), DPABISurf(Matlab), SPM12(Matlab), and mediation(R) toolboxes.
+The programs are based in Matlab R2018a, Python v3.8.8, R v3.6.1, and FreeSurfer v6.0.0, using the freesurfer(Matlab), DPABISurf(Matlab), SPM12(Matlab), Pysurfer(Python) and mediation(R) toolboxes.

 All data were analyzed using a Linux system and an OS system.